Budget Brochure

 Tax Cap Information

 As with all districts, the tax cap is calculated using a complex equation.
-This year, the tax levy cap specific to Churchville-Chili District is 4.59%.
-With a proposed increase to the levy of 3.31%, the district is below the State's cap.
+This year, the tax levy cap specific to Churchville-Chili District is 3.29%.
+With a proposed increase to the levy of 3.29%, the district is within the State's cap.

 Voter qualifications